 Credit Card Cash Advances

-Depending on the credit card company’s policy, there are a few options to secure a cash advance: You can use your credit card at an ATM to withdraw money, borrow a cash advance from a credit union or bank, or request a cash advance from the credit card company directly.
+Depending on the credit card company’s policy, there are a few ways to secure a cash advance: you can use your credit card at an ATM to withdraw money, borrow a cash advance from a credit union or bank, or request a cash advance from the credit card company directly.

 Cash advances typically have some of the highest rates around.
 There are often additional credit card fees associated with a cash advance transaction.
-Check your credit card disclosure terms for full details before making a cash advance.
+Check your credit card disclosure terms for full details before taking a cash advance.

 Planning a Wedding